DavidSignals/reverb-comparison-demo/README.md

 # Reverb Comparison Demo

 Interactive web demo created to validate and visualize the results presented in the accompanying reverb research article.
-The project compares four versions of the same source material — Dry, Plugin A, Plugin B, and Neoverb — through browser-based listening tests, real-time spectral monitoring, average spectral comparison, and compact objective metrics [file:132][file:37].
+The project compares four versions of the same source material — Dry, Plugin A, Plugin B, and Neoverb — through browser-based listening tests, real-time spectral monitoring, average spectral comparison, and compact objective metrics.

-[cite:134]

 ## Overview